 Desperados Mcc – Kuruman Charity Run

-Through the support of our members, sponsors and key stakeholder like the Office of the Mayor of Ga-Segonyana, SAPS and an NGO Golden Hearts, we were able to distribute food aid to 85 families from various wards in flood affected communities.
-In addition to this we’re able to distribute 60 school shoes to needy children.
-Lastly, even without an event we were joined by various National biking clubs and local bikers.
-We were blessed with a motorcade of just under 50 bikes who supported the charity drop offs.
-Due to COVID19 regulations the food parcels and shoes were dropped off at the respective wards and schools” – Desperados Mcc President -Jaison Rajan
+Thanks to the support of our members, sponsors, and key stakeholders like the Office of the Mayor of Ga-Segonyana, the SAPS, and the NGO Golden Hearts, we were able to provide food aid to 85 families in flood-affected communities and distribute 60 school shoes to needy children.
+We were also joined by various national biking clubs and local bikers, who participated in a motorcade of just under 50 bikes to support the charity efforts.
+In accordance with COVID-19 regulations, the food parcels and shoes were dropped off at the respective wards and schools. – Desperados Motorcycle Club President, Jaison Rajan

-Riding to Kuruman wasn’t smooth sailing though.
-Bikers experienced all four seasons of weather on their 555km ride from Gauteng.
-Potholes from Wolmaranstad to Schweizer-Reneke were the sizes of swimming pools.
-Road conditions were so bad that we had to take an alternate route coming back home via Coliny.
-Bad weather and poor road conditions experienced that weekend became easily overshadowed by the purpose of the ride, which was to use biking as a medium to positively impact peoples lives.
-Families that were left destitute after heavy rains immensely benefited from the generosity of bikers.
+The ride to Kuruman wasn’t without its challenges, as bikers experienced all four seasons of weather on their 555km journey from Gauteng.
+The road conditions were particularly rough, with potholes between Wolmaranstad and Schweizer-Reneke being the size of swimming pools.
+We even had to take an alternate route back home via Coliny due to the poor road conditions.
+Despite these challenges, the purpose of the ride, which was to use biking as a way to make a positive impact on people’s lives, far outweighed any difficulties encountered.
+The families who were left destitute after heavy rains greatly benefited from the generosity of the bikers.

-After our social responsibility tasks were completed, we wrapped up the day at “Bikers Joint”, a biker friendly entertaintment venue in Mothibistad, a nearby township in Kuruman.
-During these trying and turbulent Covid times, Desperados Mcc truly went out of their way to fulfill their charitable obligations.
-Proving that the Kuruman Charity Run is not only about entertaining bikers, but more about uplifting our immediate communities.
+After completing our charitable tasks for the day, we concluded the event at “Bikers Joint,” a biker-friendly entertainment venue in Mothibistad, a nearby township in Kuruman.
+Despite the challenges and restrictions posed by the COVID-19 pandemic, the Desperados Motorcycle Club made every effort to fulfill their charitable obligations and showed that the Kuruman Charity Run is about more than just entertaining bikers, but also about uplifting and supporting our local communities.